What Is OSHA 10? | OSHA 10 Certification |

 What Topics Are Covered?

-The training includes a combination of topics that are mandatory, elective and optional.
-Each of the three industry categories has a specific set of topics.
+The OSHA 10 course includes a combination of mandatory, elective, and optional topics.
+Each of the three industry categories has a specific set of required subject areas.

-The mandatory topics are required and must be conducted for the minimum amount of time specified by OSHA.
-These topics are determined by OSHA.
+Mandatory topics must be taught for the minimum time specified by OSHA.

-The elective topics are chosen by the trainer from an OSHA-provided list of industry topics.
-The topics selected to be covered in the class will be based on industry, locality and the audience's needs.
-OSHA requires that a minimum number of these topics be taught.
-In addition, there is a specified minimum amount of time that must be devoted to these elective topics.
+Elective topics are selected from an OSHA-provided list and are based on industry, location, and audience needs.
+OSHA requires that a minimum number of elective topics be covered and that a specific amount of time be devoted to them.

-The optional topics supplement the mandatory and elective topics.
-OSHA 10 optional topics give the trainer flexibility to adjust the content to meet site specific needs while fulfilling the ten hour training time requirements.
-If optional topics are not covered, additional time must be spent on the mandatory or elective topics such that a full ten hours of training is delivered.
+Optional topics supplement the required content and allow trainers to adjust material to meet site-specific needs.
+If optional topics are not used, the time must be added to mandatory or elective topics to ensure the full ten hours of training are delivered.

 Is There Proof of Completion for OSHA 10?